-Occasionally specialists from outside agencies come into school to assess a child and/or to provide guidance and support on specific children’s needs.5.4: What should I do if I think my child needs to be seen by a speech and language therapist, occupational therapist or physiotherapist?
+In specific cases, specialist from external agencies come into school to assess a child needs/progress, they then give advice and recommendations on how to support the specific needs of the child.5.4: What should I do if I think my child needs to be seen by a speech and language therapist, occupational therapist or physiotherapist?

 Speak to the SENCO or Inclusion Manager who can make a referral if appropriate.

 Your GP can also make a referral.

 If your child is under 5 years old, you can access Speech and Language drop in sessions at local Children’s Centres.
 Details are available from the Children’s Centre.5.5: What arrangements does the school have for liaison with Children's Social Care services?

 The Head Teacher and Inclusion Manager are the designated officers for Child Protection.

 School works in close partnership with Children’s Social Care and can support families to access these services if required.

 6.1: What SEND training is provided for teachers in your school?

 The school is commited to providing high quality training for staff, particularly in relation to SEND and other vulnerable groups.6.2: What SEND training is provided for teaching assistants and other staff in your school?

 The Inclusion Manager, SENCo, teachers and Learning Support Assistants attend specific Continual Professional Development (CPD) sessions when available and cascade information gathered.